 For further information or to reserve your spot, fill out this form.

 Are you a business student who wants to make an impact while at Ross?
-The Center for Social Impact is proud to host the new Impact Portal—part of the new Business+Impact Studio initiative.
+Business Impact is proud to host the new Impact Portal—part of the new Business+Impact Studio initiative.
 The Impact Portal (accessible via rossimpact.com) has information on courses, clubs, co-curricular programs, events, colleagues, and career services available across campus.
-If you have suggestions or items to add, contact email@example.com.
+If you have suggestions or items to add, contact firstname.lastname@example.org.

 Browse the Impact Portal

-During the first two weeks of school, the Center for Social Impact hosted a record-breaking kickoff, where we introduced our programs to incoming students.
+During the first two weeks of school, Business Impact hosted a record-breaking kickoff, where we introduced our programs to incoming students.
 Staff also visited the Ford School of Public Policy, the School of Social Work, and Taubman College.
 Finally, we are reviewing applications and selecting students for the Board Fellowship Program, which begins in two weeks.
 The interest of impact students across campus is inspiring!